Summary

 Engage

-Pair students up.
-Write the terms "potential energy," "kinetic energy," and "work" on the board.
-Use the How I Know It strategy for students to write everything they know about these terms and how they know it.
-Challenge them to think back to previous science classes and experiments that they've done in the past.
+Display slide 3 and have students work in pairs.
+Point out the terms on the slide: potential energy, kinetic energy, and work.
+Explain that they will use the How I Know It instructional strategy to write everything they know about these terms and how they know it.
+Pass out the Lab Investigation handout to each student.
+Direct them to the first page.
+Encourage them to think back to previous science classes, activities, and experiments for their response.

 The How I Know It strategy requires the students to think deeply about how they know the terms.
 If students can't really think how they know or remember these terms, lead a class discussion and start drawing those experiences and knowledge out as a group.